-Prior to joining Brookings, he was posted as a diplomat at the Australian Embassy in Washington, DC, where he was responsible for trade, climate and energy issues.
-Prior to that he was a trade lawyer and trade negotiator in Australia’s Department of Foreign Affairs and Trade.
-Joshua has appeared in print and news media, including The Economist, The New York Times, The Washington Post, CNN, Bloomberg, The Asahi Shimbun and China Daily.
-He holds Doctor of the Science of Law (SJD) and Master of Laws (LLM) degrees from the University of Michigan Law School, and law and commerce degrees from Monash University in Melbourne.
+Before Brookings, Meltzer was a diplomat at the Australian Embassy in Washington DC and prior to that an international trade negotiator in Australia’s Department of Foreign Affairs and Trade.
+Meltzer has appeared in print and news media, including the Economist, the New York Times, CNN, Bloomberg the Asahi Shimbun and China Daily.
+Meltzer holds an SJD and LLM from the University of Michigan Law School, Ann Arbor and law and commerce degrees from Monash University in Melbourne, Australia.

 Melbourne Law Masters